 He Stood and Delivered

-For his last performance at the university’s theater-in-the round, in his brief but extraordinary part, dressed as waiter in a classy restaurant, holding aloft a circular tray with two wine glasses, Wally swirled across the round stage, the audience mesmerized by his skill and panache.
+For what would be his last performance at the university’s theater-in-the round, dressed as a waiter in a classy restaurant, holding aloft a circular tray, with style and flair Wally pranced across the stage, the audience mesmerized by his skilful flamboyance.
+Sadly, over time I saw less of him.
+I was told he had missed rehearsals.
+Dark rumors circulated, and one day, in 1976, Wally Hutton simply disappeared.

-In 1988 I bought a ticket to see the film Stand and Deliver, based on the true story of Hispanic students and their intrepid high school math teacher, who inspired his students to pass advanced calculus.
+In 1988 I sat in a movie theater in Jersey City, NJ watching the film Stand and Deliver, based on the true story of a high school math teacher who inspired his Hispanic students to pass advanced calculus.
 Half way through the film in walked Wally.
 Not into the theater.
 Onto the screen.
 I nearly jumped from my seat.
-Wally had the role of Dr. Pearson, an educational testing official sent to investigate the students, whose inexplicably high test scores suggested cheating.
+Here was my college pal playing the part of Dr. Pearson, an educational testing official sent to investigate the students, whose unusually high test scores suggested cheating.
+Overjoyed at the sight of my old friend I attempted to locate Wally by contacting his folks, who I knew lived in Jersey.
+I made several tries but could not find them.

-In 2001, using the still new internet, I located my old friend; he now called himself Riff.
-By phone Riff explained that he’d dropped out of Seton Hall to become an actor.
-In California, through dark times and menial jobs he kept at it, auditioning at every chance he could.
-After four grueling years he made it, with roles in commercials, movies, TV sitcoms, soap operas, voice overs.
-He gotten married too.
+In 2001, using the still new internet, I located Wally; he now called himself Riff.
+By phone Riff explained that he’d dropped out of Seton Hall to become a professional actor.
+In California, through dark times and menial jobs he auditioned at every chance he could.
+After four gruelling years he made it, with roles in commercials, movies, sitcoms, soap operas, voice overs.
+He’d gotten married too.
+A few weeks later Riff sent me a card.
+When I opened it a check for a thousand dollars fell to the floor.
+“Repayment,” the note said.
+I hadn’t mentioned the debt; he must have thought I’d forgotten.
+Riff also invited me out to his place in Marina Del Ray.
+I’ll always regret not visiting him.

 ___________